[REWIEW] System76 Laptop

 This review may be useful if you are considering a System76 computer and/or using Linux as your primary OS.
 The laptop was purchased in late 2024 for personl use and without any solicitation for review or affiliated with System76.

 For reference, I'm coming from a Mid 2014, 13 inch MacBook Pro with a 3 GHz Dual-Core Intel Core i7 processor and 16 GB of RAM.
 It has dependably operated for 10 years, although there is screen damage.
-It was often dual booted with windows and used to run SolidWorks, MatLab, Counter Strike, Half Life, Halo, and many other applications.
-Other uses included video editing, mostly in the way of splitting and splicing but none-the-less CPU/GPU intensive.
-This is to give you an idea of use of the new System76 Serval WS, which has replaced the prior laptop for five months at the time of writing.
+It was often dual booted with Windows and used to run SolidWorks, MatLab, Counter Strike, Half Life, Halo, many other applications, and edit videos.
+This is to give you an idea of use of the new System76 Serval WS, which has replaced the prior laptop.

 quadcopter